-Late Night Hosts Have A Field Day With Celebrity College Admissions Scandal
+Late-Night Hosts Have A Field Day With Celebrity College Admissions Scandal

-Late night talk show hosts went to town on the college admissions bribery scandal Tuesday night, launching broadsides aimed at actors Felicity Huffman and Lori Loughlin for their alleged roles in bribing officials and falsifying records in order to get their kids admitted to prestige schools.
+Late-night talk show hosts went to town on the college admissions bribery scandal Tuesday night, launching broadsides aimed at actors Felicity Huffman and Lori Loughlin for their alleged roles in bribing officials and falsifying records in order to get their kids admitted to prestige schools.

 According to The Hollywood Reporter, the evening was packed with Full House jokes and “Aunt Becky” references.
-With Huffman’s long-term role on the ABC series Desperate Housewives, the jokes practically write themselves.
-And with the scandal hitting smack-dab in the nexus of some of America’s favorite topics of discussion – namely celebrity, wealth, privilege and criminal behavior – how could anyone resist?
+With Huffman’s long-term role on the ABC series Desperate Housewives, the jokes practically wrote themselves.
+And with the scandal hitting smack-dab in the nexus of some of America’s favorite topics of discussion – namely celebrity, wealth, privilege, and criminal behavior – it was hard for late-night hosts to resist.

-Hosts including Stephen Colbert, Jimmy Kimmel, Seth Myers and Trevor Noah all took aim at the 40 parents who were charged by the FBI with crimes in the college admissions scandal.
-The agency alleges that the parents, including Loughlin, Huffman, and her husband William H. Macy collectively paid millions to falsify grades and test scores, create fictional extracurricular activities, and bribe officials in order to get the fruit of their loins admitted to top-rated schools like Yale, Stanford, the University of Texas and others.
+Hosts including Stephen Colbert, Jimmy Kimmel, Seth Myers, and Trevor Noah all took aim at the 40 parents who were charged by the FBI with crimes in the college admissions scandal.
+The agency alleges that the parents, including Loughlin, Huffman, and her husband, William H. Macy, collectively paid millions to falsify grades and test scores, create fictional extracurricular activities, and bribe officials in order to get the fruit of their loins admitted to top-rated schools like Yale, Stanford, the University of Texas, and others.

 On The Late Show With Stephen Colbert, Colbert admitted he found it a relief to turn the spotlight away from President Donald Trump for once, calling the scandal “refreshing.”